How to cope with a catnapping baby

 If catnapping is something you'd like to start improving on, we can certainly start to work towards more consolidated naps.
 Let's start by looking at what causes catnapping:

-1. Sleep cycle maturation - All babies drift between sleep cycles for naps and night-time sleep, however around 4 months of age, the part of the brain responsible for sleep matures and babies begin drifting less easily between sleep cycles.
+All babies drift between sleep cycles for naps and night-time sleep, however around 4 months of age, the part of the brain responsible for sleep matures and babies begin drifting less easily between sleep cycles.
 In fact, most babies wake fully between sleep cycles from this age onward.
 (This is referred to as the 4 month sleep regression - see THIS article for more info).
 Until your baby knows how to go back to sleep again on their own (in other words, self-settle), their naps are going to continue to be one sleep cycle long (or they'll need you to put them back to sleep between each sleep cycle).
 If your baby is over 4 months and you need some guidance around gently coaching them to self-settle, our Sleep Programs will get you there.

-3. They are hungry - a hungry baby will not sleep for long.
+A hungry baby will not sleep for long.
 If your baby is a chronic catnapper, you might also be unsure of when to feed them or whether they're tired or hungry or both!
 They might also often be too tired to take a decent feed, which would then cause them to wake early due to hunger.

-4. Their conditions for sleep aren't quite right - a baby's sleep environment has a big effect on their ability to fall asleep and stay asleep, especially as they get out of the sleepy newborn phase.
+A baby's sleep environment has a big effect on their ability to fall asleep and stay asleep, especially as they get out of the sleepy newborn phase.
 It is really helpful to have a dark room, white noise and that babies under 4 months are swaddled.
 Check out THIS article for more info on setting up the perfect sleep environment.

-5. They are sick - catnapping can be a big indicator of sickness in babies, even if no other symptoms are present.
+Catnapping can be a big indicator of sickness in babies, even if no other symptoms are present.
 A baby who is feeling unwell, has a sore throat or ear infection will usually catnap because they are sore or uncomfortable and unable to go back to sleep between cycles as a result.
 If your baby is an habitual catnapper, you won't notice this as a symptom and may not realise your baby is unwell.
 My youngest had frequent ear infections as a baby, which had no other symptoms - she didn't get a temperature or a fever, or even appear sick!
 The only way I knew something was up, was because she'd start catnapping at her lunchtime nap.

 IF you're sure your baby isn't sick, hungry, over/under tired and their room is spot-on for sleep, here are some ways to work through the catnapping phase: